spectrocloud/librarium/docs/docs-content/clusters/pcg/architecture.md

 ### System Private Gateway

-A System Private Gateway can be used if a self-hosted Palette instance can communicate directly with a MAAS installation.
+A System Private Gateway can be used if a self-hosted Palette instance can communicate directly with resources inside a private cloud environment.
 A System Private Gateway is a PCG service that is enabled inside the self-hosted Palette instance.

 :::warning